 The OBSI Joint Regulators Committee

-The Joint Regulators Committee (JRC) is composed of designated representatives of the Canadian Securities Administrators (CSA) and the two self-regulatory organizations, the Investment Industry Regulatory Organization of Canada (IIROC), and the Mutual Fund Dealers Association of Canada (MFDA).
+The Joint Regulators Committee (JRC) is composed of designated representatives of the Canadian Securities Administrators (CSA) and the two self-regulatory organization (SRO)s that amalgamated on January 1, 2023, and are predecessors to the Canadian Investment Regulatory Organization (CIRO), the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
 The JRC provides oversight of the Ombudsman for Banking Services and Investments (OBSI), with a mandate to:

 - facilitate a holistic approach to information sharing and monitor the dispute resolution process to promote investor protection and confidence in the external dispute resolution system;